thebrianbug/dotfiles/ASUS_NIXOS_INSTALL.md

     - **Size**: Typically **260 MiB to 500 MiB** (already existing).
     - **Action**: **DO NOT FORMAT\!** Simply mount this partition at `/boot/efi` during NixOS installation.
 This allows both Windows and NixOS to share the same bootloader.

+    **--- IMPORTANT CONSIDERATION FOR 260 MiB EFI PARTITION ---**
+    **If you choose to re-use an existing 260 MiB EFI partition (`nvme0n1p1`) without resizing it, you will typically be limited to keeping only 1 NixOS generation at a time.** This is due to the combined size of Windows boot files, the necessary generic EFI files, and NixOS's kernels/initramfs files (which can easily be 80-120 MiB per generation). **Sacrificing additional generations means you lose NixOS's powerful rollback capability**, making system updates riskier.

+    **For robust dual-booting with multiple NixOS generations (recommended), expanding your EFI partition to at least 512 MiB or ideally 1 GiB is strongly advised.** This typically requires shrinking your Windows partition and moving partitions, which is a complex and high-risk operation best performed with full data backups.

 2.  **Separate `/boot` Partition (`/boot`)**:

     - **Recommendation**: **Strongly recommended for manual installations** when dual-booting with Windows and using BTRFS for your root filesystem.
 A small, dedicated `/boot` partition (e.g., `ext4`) simplifies bootloader configuration (especially with GRUB) and increases robustness by keeping kernel images and initramfs files on a simpler filesystem, separate from the complex BTRFS root.
+Your current Fedora setup already uses this robust approach with `nvme0n1p6`.
     - **Size**: **512 MiB**
     - **Filesystem**: `ext4`
-    - **Action**: Create a new `/boot` partition in the freed space.
+    - **Action**: Create a new `/boot` partition in the freed space (you can reuse/reformat your existing `nvme0n1p6` for this if it's currently used by Fedora and you plan to replace Fedora).
     - _Note_: While BTRFS can technically house `/boot` within its subvolumes, a dedicated `ext4` `/boot` partition reduces complexity for bootloader setup and maintenance in a dual-boot environment with GRUB. **The Calamares installer may not easily support this specific setup; manual installation is generally preferred for this layout.**

 3.  **Swap Partition (`swap`)**: